arati-1/reactjs.org/beta/src/content/apis/react/useImperativeHandle.md

 });
 ```

-Instead of exposing an entire DOM node, you can expose a custom object, called an *imperative handle,* with a more constrained set of methods.
+Instead of exposing an entire DOM node, you can expose a custom object, called an *imperative handle*, with a more constrained set of methods.
 To do this, you'd need to define a separate ref to hold the DOM node.

 As a result, the parent component can call `focus()` on `MyInput` but will not have access to the underlying `<input>` DOM node.